oclipa/csharp-cheat-sheet/README.md

 </button>
 <div class="content" style="display: none;" markdown="1">

-This pattern allows algorithms to be selected a runtime, so that algorithms can vary indepentently from the clients that use them.
+This pattern allows algorithms to be selected a run-time, so that algorithms can vary indepentently from the clients that use them.

 The Strategy pattern is of particular use when combined with the Dependency Injection pattern.